 - Research stage: when you survey a sample group, your final objective is to review your criteria's success according to their feedback.

-- Creation stage: create a proof of concept, and your deliverables will feature a prototype, an action plan, and success criteria.
+- Creation stage: create a proof of concept, and your deliverables feature a prototype, an action plan, and success criteria.

 How to run a successful POC?